-My favorite definition of an entrepreneur is someone who will work 80 hours a week to avoid working 40 hours a week doing anything else...
+My favorite definition of an entrepreneur is someone who will work 80 hours a week doing what he/she loves to avoid working 40 hours a week doing anything else...
 With that kind of perseverance and passion, how can success be far off?
 Right?

 Problem is, one doesn't necessarily lead to the other...